Scenario Planning

 The METR data point

 One supporting data point is worth keeping in view.
 METR (Model Evaluation & Threat Research) publishes a measured benchmark called Time Horizon: the duration of human work a model can complete with 50% reliability.
 Their 2019–2025 dataset showed the frontier doubling roughly every 7 months.
-Their TH 1.1 update (January 2026) used more tasks and far more 8-hour-plus measurements.
-The 2024–25 trajectory looks closer to a 4-month doubling.
-Claude 3.7 Sonnet’s 50% time horizon sits around 50 minutes.
-If the 4-month doubling holds, frontier models cross the 8-hour threshold by late 2026 or early 2027.
-If the 7-month doubling reasserts, that slips to 2028.
+Their TH 1.1 update (January 2026) expanded the task suite by a third and doubled the number of 8-hour-plus tasks; measured from 2024 onward, the doubling time comes out near 3 months (89 days).
+The anchors move fast: Claude 3.7 Sonnet (early 2025) sat around a 50-minute horizon, while METR’s February–March 2026 pilot with the frontier labs reported the strongest agents near or beyond the reliable measurement range of the benchmark itself.
+If the ~3–4-month doubling holds, frontier models cross the 8-hour threshold by late 2026 or early 2027; the ruler may run out before the calendar does.
+If the older 7-month cadence reasserts, that slips toward 2028.
 Either way, the trajectory is the input to the displacement curve, not the headline number.

 What this implies for capex

 If “hours of autonomous work” is the right capability axis, the capex picture from Section 1 changes shape.
-The training portion of hyperscaler spend — the largest pre-training runs — becomes harder to justify on its own; smaller models with strong post-training, RL, and tool use can match the capabilities of larger ones for many workflows.
-The inference portion, already projected at roughly 70% of AI compute by 2030, becomes more justified, because every long-running agent is a multi-token, multi-call, often multi-hour inference workload.
+The training portion of hyperscaler spend (the largest pre-training runs) becomes harder to justify on its own; smaller models with strong post-training, RL, and tool use can match the capabilities of larger ones for many workflows.
+The inference portion, projected at roughly 75% of AI compute demand by 2030 reported, becomes more justified, because every long-running agent is a multi-token, multi-call, often multi-hour inference workload.
 Reasoning models with extended thinking can use 10–100× more tokens per task than chat-style models.
-Capex is not wrong.
-Its allocation between training and serving is what shifts.
+The capex stays justified; what shifts is its allocation between training and serving.

-- 8h+ undisturbed autonomy on routine knowledge work at net agent-cost below 25% of the loaded human comparator after review and retry overhead (today the gross gap is large; the net gap closes when supervision overhead drops)
+- 8h+ undisturbed autonomy on an RLI- or METR-style task suite at net agent-cost below 25% of the loaded human comparator after review and retry overhead (today the gross gap is large; the net gap closes when supervision overhead drops)

 - Counter-trigger: net agent cost-per-hour (after supervision overhead) stays above human comparator on representative tasks for two consecutive frontier releases